Apprenticeship Ambassador Programme

 Why nominate an Apprenticeship Ambassador?
 (Employer)

 Nominating an employee to become an Apprenticeship Ambassador has benefits for both the employer and the apprentice.
 The programme gives the apprentice the tools to successfully develop and deliver their own presentations to audiences of 10 – 30 young people confidentally.
 This helps them to develop both personally and professionally.

 The time commitment from the ambassador can be as much or as little as the employer is able to spare them for.
-Typically presentations will be around an hour but can sometimes be a day or half day event, in which case we are flexible with the time slots to match the release of the ambassadors.
+Typically presentations will be around an hour and careers events can be a day or half-day event.

 Why nominate an Apprenticeship Ambassador?
 (Provider)